Changing Contours of Globalization by Dr C Rangarajan

-Dr. Rangarajan explained that, while there was a tremendous benefit of globalization in terms of improved products at competitive prices, the fear of globalization was due to the displacement of employment it created in countries/industries that could not remain competitive.
+Dr Rangarajan explained that, while there was a tremendous benefit of globalization in terms of improved products at competitive prices, the fear of globalization was due to the displacement of employment it created in countries/industries that could not remain competitive.
 Hence while on the whole people benefited; it lead to certain groups of people becoming unemployed in certain industries especially labour intensive ones, which leads to politicians wanting to win elections where numbers matter, to speak against globalization and try and create policies which create local employment by creating trade and tariff barriers.

 Due to the phenomenon of globalization, since industries moved to the most competitive locations, it led to people employed in those industries to be unemployed and if those people could not retrain, it led them to being unemployed, the illustration given were the labor intensive industries of the past and many industries which could maintain cost competitiveness like the steel industry in the advanced economies.

-The Brexit vote seems to be influenced more by the influx of large number of people from other European countries into Britain, making it more difficult for the local population to get jobs, by increasing the competition for available jobs, rather than a vote against the concept of globalization, since the rise of Britian a relatively small island nation, in the world economy, was largely on it being to be able to take advantage of globalization, whereby it had trading outposts all over the world leading to wealth in the home nation.
+The Brexit vote seems to be influenced more by the influx of large number of people from other European countries into Britain, making it more difficult for the local population to get jobs, by increasing the competition for available jobs, rather than a vote against the concept of globalization, since the rise of Britain a relatively small island nation, in the world economy, was largely on it being to be able to take advantage of globalization, whereby it had trading outposts all over the world leading to wealth in the home nation.

-Dr. Rangarajan, explained that phenomenon of globalization had both benefits and costs.
+Dr Rangarajan explained that the phenomenon of globalization had both benefits and costs.
 The benefits being better quality and cost-efficient products, the costs may be in terms of local unemployment.
 The other cost of globalization is the ‘contagion effect’, whereby problems in one economy can spread to another as in the case of the Financial Crisis of 2008, which started in the mortgage market of USA, but had effects reverberating across the world, since the world was connected through the banking and finance industry.

-Dr. Rangarajan explained that the much talked about concept of ‘Make-in-India’ is a good one, which has actually been around since quite some time, just that, in the past, it was referred to as ‘Import Substitution’.
-In a response to a query, he explained that while it was a good idea, in order to make it a reality, we need to focus on not just manufacturing, but on developing cost competitive quality products, which can be consumed by the large captive market and also exported to the rest of the world, due to the comparative advantage they may enjoy our similar goods manufactured elsewhere.
+Dr Rangarajan explained that the much talked about the concept of ‘Make-in-India’ is a good one, which has actually been around since quite some time, just that, in the past, it was referred to as ‘Import Substitution’.
+In response to a query, he explained that while it was a good idea, in order to make it a reality, we need to focus on not just manufacturing, but on developing cost competitive quality products, which can be consumed by the large captive market and also exported to the rest of the world, due to the comparative advantage they may enjoy our similar goods manufactured elsewhere.
 In order to make this a reality, apart from just manufacturing per se, we need to also address issues on costs, quality, innovation and value addition.

-Dr. Rangarajan stated that to make the ideas of ‘Make-in-India’ the countries need to develop market transport and trade infrastructure, which would help the goods reach speedily to the consumers in a cost-effective manner.
+Dr Rangarajan stated that to make the ideas of ‘Make-in-India’ the countries need to develop market transport and trade infrastructure, which would help the goods reach speedily to the consumers in a cost-effective manner.
 He stated that for that matter President Donald Trump’s ‘Make in America for America’ can be successful only if the country is able to develop the supporting infrastructure in the form of ancillary industries for manufacturing of the high-tech products.

-To a query on the impact of globalization on the software industry of India, Dr. Rangarajan, stated that India needs to upgrade its product offering by moving beyond ‘body shopping’ to high value added products and services.
+To a query on the impact of globalization on the software industry of India, Dr Rangarajan stated that India needs to upgrade its product offering by moving beyond ‘body shopping’ to high value added products and services.